E-CAM/jobqueue_features/README.md

 This step includes cloning the tutorial (which can be found at https://github.com/E-CAM/jobqueue_features_workshop_materials) *inside* the cluster.

-You should now be able to access the JupyterLab instance from your browser on `http://localhost:8888/lab/workspaces/lab` and will find a number of notebooks for you to work through there.
+You should now be able to access the JupyterLab instance from your browser via the link that is printed when the command has completed (something similar to `http://localhost:SOME_PORT/lab/workspaces/lab`) and will find a number of notebooks for you to work through there.

 If you would like to stop the tutorial you can use
 ```